truenas/documentation/content/References/ZFSCapacityCalculator.md

 - storage
 ---

-Use this calculator application to determine the usable capacity and other metrics of a ZFS storage pool and compare layouts including stripe, mirror, RAIDZ1, RAIDZ2, RAIDZ3, and dRAID.
+Determine the usable capacity and other metrics of a ZFS storage pool and compare layouts including stripe, mirror, RAIDZ1, RAIDZ2, RAIDZ3, and dRAID.

 {{< capacity_calculator >}}